MXINSP/hello-world-azure-func/readme.md

-# Demo of Azure Function on Docker Container
+# Demo: Azure Function in a Linux Container

 ## To create an image:
 * `docker build -f hello-world/Dockerfile -t mxinsp/hello-world:latest . `